10 Key Qualities That Make a Good Real Estate Agent

 Yes, because any competent agent can research a neighborhood and property values.

-But real estate agents who have at least some experience in the area you’re buying or selling in can offer valuable insights that other agents can’t.
+But agents who have at least some experience in the area you’re buying or selling in can offer valuable insights that other agents can’t.

 They possess an attribute that can help them dig into local real estate market trends, pricing, and demand.

-This trait gives them an advantage when helping a buyer craft an offer –– or when guiding a seller on the right listing price.
+This trait gives them an advantage when recommending the right listing price to a seller — or when guiding a buyer on the ideal offer price.

-It also increases the chances of them understanding the unique aspects of your area, which translates into knowing the current demand from potential buyers.
+It also increases the chances of them understanding the unique aspects of your area, which translates into knowing the current demand in your market.

-And they’re more likely to have a local network of other real estate professionals.
+And they’re also more likely to have a local network of other real estate professionals.

 3. Problem solver

-Going through the home buying or selling process can be stressful.
+Going through the buying or selling process can be stressful.

-That’s because many unexpected issues can come to the surface.
+That’s because many unexpected issues can arise in a real estate transaction.

 So a good real estate agent needs to have the essential personality trait of problem-solving skills.